Suan Lum Night Bazaar Ratchadaphisek

-Suan Lum Night Bazaar Ratchadaphisek or The Bazaar Ratchadaphisek (Thai: สวนลุมไนท์บาซาร์ รัชดาภิเษก) is a mixed-use complex comprising The Bazaar Hotel that accommodates up to 800 rooms, Podstel Hostel Bangkok that hosts over 100 beds, offices, municipal shops, restaurants, a 24-hour supermarket and convenience stores, street food stalls, Bangkok Sky Gym and pool, Top Fight Muay Thai gyms, and a 450-seat theater.
-Upon completion, the building is one of the longest in length in Bangkok, stretching 1.5 kilometres.
+Suan Lum Night Bazaar Ratchadaphisek or The Bazaar Ratchadaphisek (Thai: สวนลุมไนท์บาซาร์ รัชดาภิเษก) is a mixed-use complex in the Chatuchak District of Bangkok.
+The complex is a groundscraper extending for about 1.5 kilometers and contains two hotels, offices, shops, restaurants, a 24-hour supermarket, convenience stores, gyms, and a 450-seat theater.
+The complex contains the 800-room Bazaar Hotel and the Podstel Hostel Bangkok, which hosts over 100 beds.

 Suan Lum Night Bazaar

 The developer of this project is the same owner of Suan Lum Night Bazaar, next to Lumpini Park in Bangkok.
 Due to the expired lease PCon Development (the owner of Suan Lum) is building this large scale mall and open air market.
-Some of the vendors of Suan Lum Night Bazaar will move to this new location.
+Some of the vendors from the previous Suan Lum Night Bazaar have moved to this new location.
 The landlord of the former location is the Crown Property Bureau which leased the land to Central Group.

 Ratchada Night Market

-Already present at the new location, under the same developer, was the Ratchada Night Market.
-In 2010–2012, most vendors closed down to make way for the new construction of the mall and open-air market.
+The building partially replaced the Ratchada Night Market, which was owned by the same developer.
+Between 2010 and 2012, most vendors relocated due to the complex's construction.
 Many relocated to the Train Night Market or Siam Gypsy Junction.